zerocracy/zerocracy.github.io/pages/policy.md

 want to pay them for the jobs they complete, add hourly rate to the `assign` command, for example: `assign DEV yegor256 $50`.
-To change the hourly rate of a person just assign the same role with a different rate, or `0` in order to make them work for free.
+To change the hourly rate of a person just assign the same role with a different rate, or `0` in order to make them work for free;
+this will not affect the [budgets](#4) of already assigned tasks.

 <a id="34" href="#34">§34</a>
 "Mandatory Roles."